Tōdō Takatora: Serving the Tokugawa clan

-Before the clash between Ieyasu Tokugawa and Ishida Mitsunari faction in Sekigahara, Takatora sent his family to Edo city as sign of allegiance to Ieyasu.
+Before the clash between Tokugawa Ieyasu's Eastern Army and Ishida Mitsunari's Western Army in Sekigahara, Takatora sent his family to Edo as a sign of allegiance to Ieyasu.

-In 1600, at the Battle of Sekigahara, although he was one of Toyotomi's main generals, he sided with Tokugawa Ieyasu faction of Eastern army.
-During the battle, units of Takatora engage the units of Ōtani Yoshitsugu of the 'Western' army.
-However, when Kobayakawa Hideaki's army attacked Yoshitsugu from the west, Yoshitsugu lost his ground and is said to have committed suicide, with the Eastern army progressed, Takatora led his troops further to the high ground location where units of Western army supreme leader, Mitsunari, positioned.
-The Ietada Nikki records; Shima Sakon fourth son, Shima Kiyomasa within Yoshitsugu's ranks, tried to kill Takatora in one blow, however he was struck down and killed by an 'Eastern' general named Takagi Heizaburō.
+In 1600, at the Battle of Sekigahara, although he was one of Toyotomi's main generals, he sided with Tokugawa Ieyasu's Eastern Army.
+During the battle, Takatora's units engaged the units of Ōtani Yoshitsugu of the Western Army.
+However, when Kobayakawa Hideaki's army attacked Yoshitsugu from the west, Yoshitsugu lost his ground and is said to have committed suicide.
+With the Eastern Army progressing, Takatora led his troops further to the high ground location where troops of the Western Army's supreme leader, Mitsunari, was positioned.
+The Ietada Nikki records; Shima Sakon's fourth son, Shima Kiyomasa within Yoshitsugu's ranks, tried to kill Takatora in one blow, however he was struck down and killed by an Eastern Army general named Takagi Heizaburō.

-After the victory of Tokugawa forces in Sekigahara, Takatora further advanced his troops for the mop up operations against daimyo lords which sided with the Misunari faction.
-First he suppressed the vassals of Mōri Terumoto's resistances in Iyo Province, then he also managed to convince Ieyasu giving pardon to former Terumoto generals such as Wakisaka Yasuharu, Ogawa Suketada, Kutsuki Mototsuna, and Akaza Naoyasu.
+After the victory of Tokugawa forces in Sekigahara, Takatora further advanced his troops for the mop up operations against daimyo lords which sided with the Ishida faction.
+First he suppressed the resistance of Mōri Terumoto's vassals in Iyo Province, then he also managed to convince Ieyasu giving pardon to former Terumoto generals such as Wakisaka Yasuharu, Ogawa Suketada, Kutsuki Mototsuna, and Akaza Naoyasu.
 After the war, Takatora was given a larger fiefdom, Iyo-Imabari, assessed at 200,000 koku.